 Every fall/winter we facilitate a shelter building event made from donated coolers.
 These shelters are then distributed to partners across the greater metro to use for their TNR cats.
 The shelters can then be packed with straw/blankets to keep the cats safe from the Minnesota elements.

 In January of 2020 we were able to assemble over 50 shelters to give to those in need for the winter months.
 We hope to be able to do another shelter building event post COVID.

 Pavot Feral Placement Program

-Majority of the cats in the TNR program get returned to their community to continue thriving where they were found.
+The majority of the cats in the TNR program get returned to their community to continue thriving where they were found.
 On occasion, some of the cats need to be relocated.
 Since their temperament does not allow them to be placed in foster homes, the Pavot Farm Program was created.
-Individuals interested in having a farm cat can fill out this form.

 If you are looking for a good mouser, have adequate outdoor shelter, and room for the cat to roam your property, this might be a good option for you!
 These cats are outdoor only.
 When a cat needs placement, you will be contacted by the TNR Coordinator with further instruction.
 This program runs on a suggested donation of $50 per cat.
 The donation offsets the cost of sterilizing the cat and the equipment used to integrate the cat onto the farm.
 Plus you get the satisfaction of knowing you helped save a life!
 If you are interested in having a farm cat please fill out the form below!